-Although most of us do what we can to create the appearance of bright skin—like blending in certain amounts of makeup, strategically standing under soft light, or posting endless "golden hour" photos—it's a small task that we wouldn't mind giving up for something easier.
-That's why we're particularly drawn to the powers of glycolic acid.
+Although most of us do what we can to create the appearance of brighter skin—like blending highlighter with your foundation makeup, remember the strobing trend—or strategically standing under soft light in photos.
+These are tasks we wouldn't mind giving up for something easier, especially if it actually works to change our skin for the better.

-"In general, it helps dissolve the oils in the outermost skin layer to make skin brighter.
-Over time, glycolic acid can also help minimize pigmentation, and at higher concentrations, help lessen fine lines."
-In other words, glycolic acid can give the appearance of brighter skin without any extra strategies at all.
+"In general, it helps dissolve the oils in the outermost skin layer to make skin brighter."
+Over time, glycolic acid can also help minimize pigmentation, and at higher concentrations, help lessen fine lines, says Herrmann.
+In other words, glycolic cleanser benefits include the appearance of brighter, smoother skin without any extra strategies at all.

-"SkinCeuticals Purifying Cleanser helps brighten dull skin tone and uneven skin texture while delivering hydration," Jennifer notes.
+"SkinCeuticals Purifying Cleanser helps brighten dull skin tone and uneven skin texture while delivering hydration," Herrmann notes.
 "Its combination of glycerin and a mild surfactant (soap) gently lift dead skin cells, improving your complexion."

 "The foaming nature of this cleanser gently helps remove congestion and brighten skin," she continues.
 "Its added herbal extracts help soothe and hydrate without stripping skin of its natural oils, too."

 "This is a wonderful multi-function product.
-As a cleanser it helps brighten skin, and as a leave-on mask, its added clay helps purify the skin," she explains.
+As a cleanser, it helps brighten skin, and as a leave-on mask, its added clay helps purify the skin," she explains.
 "It's a great option for removing dead skin cells and congestion and making skin appear smoother.
 It's also fragrance-free, paraben-free, and vegan."

 "This is a bit more moisturizing with rose-hip and tea tree oils, and its ionic acid is a bonus for those who want to lighten skin beyond what the glycolic acid can do," she continues.